mapprotocol/compass/README.md

 ```
 {
-    "bridge": "0x12345...",          // Address of the bridge contract (required)
+    "mcs": "0x12345...",                                    // Address of the bridge contract (required)
     "maxGasPrice": "0x1234",                                // Gas price for transactions (default: 20000000000)
     "gasLimit": "0x1234",                                   // Gas limit for transactions (default: 6721975)
     "gasMultiplier": "1.25",                                // Multiplies the gas price by the supplied value (default: 1)
     "http": "true",                                         // Whether the chain connection is ws or http (default: false)
     "startBlock": "1234",                                   // The block to start processing events from (default: 0)
     "blockConfirmations": "10"                              // Number of blocks to wait before processing a block
     "egsApiKey": "xxx..."                                   // API key for Eth Gas Station (https://www.ethgasstation.info/)
     "egsSpeed": "fast"                                      // Desired speed for gas price selection, the options are: "average", "fast", "fastest"
     "lightnode": "0x12345...",                              // the lightnode to sync header
     "syncToMap": "true",                                    // Whether sync blockchain headers to Map
     "syncIdList": "[214]"                                   // Those chain ids are synchronized to the map，and This configuration can only be used in mapchain
+    "event": "mapTransferOut(...)|depositOutToken(...)",    // MCS events monitored by the program, multiple with | interval
 }
 ```
 ## Blockstore